qiuxins/SonicBench/README.md

 ### Why Physical Audio Perception?

-Large Audio Language Models (LALMs) have become a unified interface for diverse auditory tasks by aligning pre-trained audio encoders with LLMs.
-Current evaluations, however, **focus almost exclusively on semantic and paralinguistic skills** (ASR, captioning, emotion, etc.), leaving **physical perception** under-explored.
+Large Audio Language Models (LALMs) have recently emerged as a unified interface for a wide range of auditory tasks by aligning pre-trained audio encoders with Large Language Models (LLMs).
+Existing evaluations, however, **focus predominantly on semantic and paralinguistic capabilities** (ASR, captioning, emotion, etc.), while **systematic evaluation of physical perception** remains limited.

-Physical perception refers to the ability to interpret **intrinsic properties of audio signals**, such as:
+Here, physical perception refers to the ability to interpret **intrinsic properties of audio signals**, such as:

 - pitch, loudness, duration,
 - spatial location and reverberation,
 - texture and timbre, and
 - scene-level properties like counting.

-These attributes form the **primitive layer** on which any robust auditory reasoning must be built, analogous to **basic arithmetic** for language models doing math.
-In real-world and embodied scenarios, agents must infer urgency or danger from physical cues (pitch, tempo, direction) even without any semantic content.
+These attributes underpin **robust auditory intelligence**.
+Analogous to how **visual intelligence** grounds complex scene understanding in intrinsic attributes like **color and geometry**, reliable audio reasoning depends on accurate **physical grounding** in basic acoustic attributes.
+In real-world and embodied settings, for example, an agent must infer urgency or danger from physical cues such as **pitch, tempo, and direction**, even in the absence of semantic content.
+Without such grounding, strong performance on high-level tasks can easily reflect **dataset shortcuts** rather than genuinely grounded auditory understanding.

-If a model passes high-level tasks but fails these basic physical tests, its competence likely stems more from **dataset shortcuts** than from genuine auditory understanding.

 SonicBench is designed precisely to probe this **physical grounding gap**.

 ### Tasks, Attributes, and Data